Tapestry of Creation: Cosmic elements

 The remaining space in the rectangle including the central disk, houses at the corner four representation of Winds, depicted by four young winged men in Roman-like dresses, driving vessels and blowing air into horns.
-The central upper square is an old man representing the Year, with the Wheel of Time, while at the upper corners are the personifications of the Rivers of Paradise.
-The other six upper squares depict the Four Seasons, as well as Samson and Abel (or Cain).
+The central upper square is an old man representing the Year, with the wheel of time, while at the upper corners are the personifications of the Rivers of Paradise.
+The other six upper squares depict the Four Seasons, as well as Samson and the constellation of Hercules.
+Each Season is visually communicated through an associated labor: in spring the land is tilled, in summer the crops are tended, in fall there is harvest, and winter is for resting by a hearth.